maxamillion/ansible-openshift_origin/README.md

   Also note, this is a known issue and the OpenShift Origin developers are working on resolving this.

+5. For some reason the first run of the sysctl ansible module fails, I've filed an issue ticket with them: https://github.com/ansible/ansible/issues/3931

 A workaround is:

     ansible nodes -m shell -a 'service openshift-tc stop && service openshift-tc start' -i inventory.txt